-The stage lights come up gradually to simulate dawn.
+Lights dim then gradually come up to simulate dawn.

 Antonio and Fanchette enter from the open V between the two pavilions.
 They are dressed for a celebration.
 They discover Figaro still sleeping under his cloak near the topiary and wake him.